ALARM 13

 Possible Causes

-Full drip tray or waste container, stuck or contaminated drip tray level sensor, disconnected sensor wiring, failed level input on control board
+Full drip tray or waste container, a stuck or contaminated drip tray level sensor, disconnected sensor wiring, or a failed level input on the control board.

 How to Fix / Troubleshooting

-Safety first: Turn OFF the machine before removing the drip tray to avoid spills near live electrical parts.
+Safety first: Immediately turn OFF the machine before removing the drip tray to avoid spills near live electrical parts.

 Steps to clear ALARM 13: